Use Prospect Theory to Make Sales

 So when Northern-Man Mark decides to venture down south for whatever reason, he’s often shocked and appalled at paying upward of £5-6 for the same pint – he’s only in a different, no nicer location.

-But because his reference point lower than the new price, it looks odd.
+But because his reference point is lower than the new price, it looks odd.
 For seasoned Londoners, the £6 pint may seem totally normal, because this is their reference point.

 The concept of sales in shops is a great example of prospect theory.